stevenyouv/bikesharing/README.md

 - The highest usage of the CitiBikes is in highly populated urban areas in Manhattan.

-### What days and what times will customemrs use the bikes?
+### What days and what times will customers use the bikes?

 ![image](https://user-images.githubusercontent.com/78937719/121799778-99a2b200-cbf3-11eb-9700-5efc9763b655.png)